mcdonc/.nixconfig/videos/plasma-manager/script.rst

         from ./rc2nix:176:in `run'
         from ./rc2nix:266:in `<main>'

-  If so, just temporarily rename ``~/.config/dolphinrc`` to ``~/.config/dolphinrc_aside`` and rerun the ``nix run`` command.
+  If so, just delete the offending line from ``dolphinrc`` or temporarily rename ``~/.config/dolphinrc`` to ``~/.config/dolphinrc_aside`` and rerun the ``nix run`` command.

 - The captured ``.nix`` file will be large, probably contains TMI.
 But it does get us going, and works well enough for the purposes of this video.
 We're just going to add it, lightly modified, to our version controlled Nix configuration, and then cause it to be included in our configuration.

+- Note that pjones' plasma-manager does not currently capture theming or appearance choices.
+This is because KDE tends to put state information into config files, I suspect.

+        "kdeglobals"."KDE"."LookAndFeelPackage" = "org.kde.breezedark.desktop";

+  ruby rc2nix.rb -a ~/.config/plasma-org.kde.plasma.desktop-appletsrc